The Enterprise Exodus

 Mental Health Harm

-Following the Jacob Irwin case, at least 12 additional plaintiffs have filed suits alleging ChatGPT caused or exacerbated mental health crises through addictive design and sycophantic responses.
+Following the Jacob Irwin case, the Social Media Victims Law Center filed 7 additional lawsuits in November 2025 alleging ChatGPT caused or exacerbated mental health crises through addictive design and sycophantic responses.

 "OpenAI created a product that confidently lies, designed it to be addictive, marketed it as trustworthy, and now claims no responsibility when it destroys lives.
 That's not innovation - it's negligence at scale." - Consumer Rights Attorney